begli-amanov/web-dev/Takeaways.md

+# Web Design

-# UX part
+## UX part

+### Lesson 1

 1. **Always** start a  web project with a brief.
 2. In the brief, be clear about **what** you're making and **who** are you making it for.
 3. Be as **detailed** as possible regarding the final content and include that in the brief
 4. The project brief will serve as a **basis** for the wireframe

-## What are wireframes (sketch, blueprint) are?
+### Lesson 5 What are wireframes (sketch, blueprint) are?

+a.
 A wireframe is a low-fidelity version of the final design

-A wireframe should display the final content as well as its structure
+b. wireframe should display the final content as well as its structure

-A wireframe should be devoid of any intentional aesthetic decisions like color or typography.
+c. wireframe should be devoid of any intentional aesthetic decisions like color or typography.

-# UI part
+## UI part

 ## Lesson 6
 Picking the right designing tool
 We will use Figma